Seattle Mariners: Retired numbers

-Currently, only one other player has definitively met the requirements to have his number retired: Randy Johnson, who played 10 seasons with the Mariners (1989–1998) and was elected to the Hall of Fame in 2015.

-Despite not officially retiring No. 19, the team has not reissued it since Jay Buhner left the team in 2001.

-Number 51 (Randy Johnson) was withheld from players from 1998 until 2001, when it was issued to Ichiro Suzuki upon his request after wearing it for his entire career in Japan.
-It was presumably taken out of circulation again, following Ichiro's 2012 trade to the Yankees coupled with Johnson's 2015 election into the Baseball Hall of Fame.
-The number was once again worn by Ichiro upon his return to the Mariners in 2018, until retiring in 2019.
-On April 15, 2022, Ichiro threw out the ceremonial first pitch before the first home game of the 2022 season, wearing his No. 51 jersey.

-Number 14 (Lou Piniella) was not given to any uniformed personnel between Piniella's 2002 departure and 2015, but it was issued to third-base coach Manny Acta for the 2016 season.
-Piniella has been on the ballot for the Hall of Fame twice (2016, 2018), and he was one vote short in the latter ballot from being inducted.
+Ichiro Suzuki's No. 51 was retired by the Mariners in a pregame ceremony on August 9, 2025, days after his induction into the Hall of Fame.
+He has continued to wear the number after retiring, including during spring training in 2020 and 2022 as well as when throwing out a ceremonial first pitch in 2022.

-Jackie Robinson's No. 42 was retired throughout Major League Baseball on April 15, 1997.
+Jackie Robinson's No. 42 was retired throughout MLB on April 15, 1997, the 50th anniversary of him breaking MLB's racially exclusionist color line.

-No. 00 is presumed off-limits, as it has been worn by the Mariner Moose since 1997 (outfielder Jeffrey Leonard was the last player to wear 00 for the M's, in 1990).
-From 1990 to 1996, the Moose wore the last two digits of the year of the current season.
+Randy Johnson is also scheduled to have his No. 51 retired by the Mariners in 2026.
+Johnson played 10 seasons with the Mariners, from 1989 until mid-1998, and was elected to the Hall of Fame in 2015.
+The #51 was withheld until 2001, when it was issued to Ichiro Suzuki upon his request.
+No other player, besides Suzuki, has worn that number for the Mariners since Johnson.
+On June 2, 2025, the Mariners announced they will also retire 51 in honor of Johnson in 2026, however the date has yet to be released, and is set to be released once the schedule for the 2026 season is finalized.

 Culture

 "Louie Louie"

-From the 1990 season through the 2021 season, as part of the seventh-inning stretch, after the crowd was led in singing "Take Me Out To The Ball Game" or "God Bless America" the public address system played the Kingsmen's version of "Louie Louie".
+From the 1990 season through the 2021 season, as part of the seventh-inning stretch, after the crowd was led in singing "Take Me Out to the Ball Game" or "God Bless America" the public address system played the Kingsmen's version of "Louie Louie".
 The song was a regional hit in the Northwest, covered by many local bands for nearly a decade until the Portland-based Kingsmen recorded their version in 1963.
 In 1985, the song's regional importance was publicized by a campaign to make it the official state song of Washington.
 The tradition to play the song during the seventh inning stretch began as an attempt for the then new ownership group to put its stamp on the team, and was solidified on June 2, 1990, when the Kingsmen performed the song in the middle of the seventh inning live from atop a dugout.
 That game, Randy Johnson threw the first no-hitter in Mariners history.

-For the 2022 season, the Mariners replaced Louie Louie with the Macklemore & Ryan Lewis song "Can't Hold Us".
-The elimination of the traditional "Louie Louie" has been a source of contention amongst some across the northwest, according to local news media.
+For the 2022 season, the Mariners replaced "Louie Louie" with the Macklemore & Ryan Lewis song "Can't Hold Us".
+Replacing "Louie Louie" was a source of contention for some fans.
+The Mariners stopped playing "Can't Hold Us" after Macklemore's comments at a Palestinian benefit concert in September 2024.

+'Louie Louie' returned to games in the 2025 season, remixed to a slightly more uptempo beat and interspersed with encouragement to the crowd ("Let's Go Mariners!").